physrisk/website-source/articles/2025/lithuanias-economic-growth-is-exceptional.md

-Title: V. Gontis: Lithuania's Economic Growth — Exceptional in Central and Eastern Europe
+Title: Lithuania's Economic Growth - Exceptional in Central and Eastern Europe
 Date: 2025-11-18 08:00
 Author: Vygintas Gontis
 Tags: interactive, economics, V. Gontis, gross domestic product, economic growth, macroeconomics, purchasing power parity, Lithuania, Flourish
-Slug: v-gontis-lithuanias-economic-growth-is-exceptional
+Slug: lithuanias-economic-growth-is-exceptional
 Status: published
-Image_url: uploads/2025/v-gontis-lithuanias-economic-growth-is-exceptional.png
+Image_url: uploads/2025/lithuanias-economic-growth-is-exceptional.png

 Comparing the economic development of countries is not as straightforward as it may seem to many.
 The most commonly used indicator—Gross Domestic